 Approximately 9,750 acres of El Berrendo (Mount Oso) is non-contiguous and located west of the ranch on the Sonora/Chihuahua border.
 Although near, it is totally different with mountains, pine trees and higher elevation.
 It has a UMA Permit with the State of Chihuahua for hunting and game management, and is outstanding for Coues deer, mule deer and mountain lion hunting

 Water: Most of the precipitation falls during the monsoon season, which is July through September.
 Annual precipitation is about 12 inches rain with an additional 5 inches of snow.
 El Palmar Ranch has 21 wells that are serviced by pumpjack, windmill and submersible pumps.
 The owner is currently drilling 6 irrigation wells in an area of the ranch with plans to irrigate 1,200 acres with 6 center pivots.
-El Palmar Farm has 7 irrigation wells and 5 center pivots on 1,236 acres.
-The pivots average 194 acres in size and are improved with Valley irrigation systems.
 Part of El Berrendo is divided into smaller pastures for high intensity/low frequency rotational management.

-Stocking: The ranch can stock approximately 4,000 cows.
+Stocking: The ranch can stock approximately 3,000 – 3,500 cows.
 Weather, location, terrain, a wide variety of grasses and vegetation all combine to support an operation for cow/calf, stocker a combination.
-The stocking rate is about 40 acres per AU, and a portion of El Palmar is 60 acres per AU.
-When stocked, El Palmar Farm stocking rate is 3-6 head per acre and explained below under FARMING.
+The stocking rate is about 40 acres per AU.
 Steers and heifers coming in weigh 250-300 pounds per head about November 15th and ship out around April 15 weighing 550-650 pounds per head.
-Most of the cattle crossed through the border into the United States originate in Chihuahua, and cattle from the Berrendo area cross in New Mexico at Columbus or Santa Teresa.
+Most of the cattle crossed through the border into the United States originate in Chihuahua, and cattle from the Berrendo area cross into New Mexico at Columbus or Santa Teresa.

 Terrain & Vegetation: The terrain is a rolling landscape, with mostly grassland, similar to the far West Texas area of the Davis Mountains.
 This gives the northern regions of the state about a 7:1 proportion of grass lands to agricultural lands.
 Premier side oats, and gramma grasses, considered to be drought tolerant, provide excellent grazing.
 Tabosa grass is also very prolific on these ranches.